haribharadwaj/protocols/Records.md

 - Protocol # 1609018209, which is the "main" protocol
 - Protocol # IRB-2020-876 for web-only studies (this is technically an approved exemption)
-- Protocol # 1904022076, which allows everything in the main protocol, but allows interventions (allowing earplug and noise-machine studies, currently).
+- Protocol # 1904022076, which allows everything in the main protocol, but also allows interventions (earplug and noise-machine studies, currently).
-- We have a dormant pediatric protocol from before than can be resurrected if needed (not currently approved).
+- We have a dormant pediatric/family protocol from before than can be resurrected if needed (not currently approved).

-The intervention protocol requires special training, and the web-based protocol is such that all the required records are kept either by Prolific.co or by snaplabonline.com, so we'll skip both here.
+The intervention protocol requires special training, and the web-based protocol is such that all the required records are kept by our [SNAPlabOnline Django app](https://www.snaplabonline.com/), so we'll skip both here.
 So IRB in the sections below refers to our **"main" protocol.**

 Separate from IRB/grant/project level documentation,